-Steroids are among the most commonly prescribed conventional treatment for dogs with inflammation, but the danger and negative effects of steroids are often left on the sidelines.In this article, we’ll present a balanced point of view of steroids for dogs that takes these adverse aspects into account with regards to choosing how to treat your dog’s pain or allergies.
+Steroids for dogs are among the most commonly prescribed conventional treatment for dogs with inflammation, but the danger and negative effects of steroids are often left on the sidelines.In this article, we’ll present a balanced point of view of steroids for dogs that takes these adverse aspects into account with regards to choosing how to treat your dog’s pain or allergies.

 The first thing to establish when discussing steroid use is that there are two main categories of steroids: anabolic and anti-inflammatory.

-Types of Dog Steroids
+Types of Steroids for Dogs

 Anabolic steroids are the sort of steroids that you hear about in weight-lifters and other athletes trying to gain muscle mass.